godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 "Icon.png".
 For new projects, this is the Godot icon.
 You should now see the icon in the viewport.

-Next, look down in the Inspector, under the CanvasItem section, click beside "Material" and select "new ShaderMaterial".
-This creates a new Material.
+Next, look down in the Inspector, under the CanvasItem section, click beside "Material" and select "New ShaderMaterial".
+This creates a new Material resource.
 Click on the sphere that appears.
 Godot currently doesn't know whether you are writing a CanvasItem Shader or a Spatial Shader and it previews the output of spatial shaders.
 So what you are seeing is the output of the default Spatial Shader.

-Click beside "Shader" and select "new Shader".
+Click beside "Shader" and select "New Shader".
 Finally, click on the new shader resource and the shader editor will open.
 You are now ready to begin writing your first shader.

 Your first CanvasItem shader